 Chronic kidney disease, or CKD, is a condition that causes a gradual loss of kidney function over time.
 Oftentimes, CKD is the result of other health issues, such as diabetes, uncontrolled high blood pressure, or congestive heart failure.
 Early detection and care, however, can help slow the progression of kidney disease and can help avoid kidney failure.

 Live Free Home Health Care can provide care and assistance for people who have CKD or other chronic illnesses by creating kidney-friendly meals, assisting with daily activities and exercise, or assisting with necessary home modifications to meet health needs.
-Contact Live Free Home Health Care in the Concord area to learn more about how in-home care can improve chronic kidney disease management.
+Contact us online or call us at 603-2170149 to learn more about how in-home care can improve chronic kidney disease management.

 Click the links below for helpful resource websites regarding kidney disease.